Lighting of the 1st Advent candle, the candle of Hope

 During the holiday season, our church provides gifts to some of our neighbors.
 This year we will provide gifts for children and youth at Woburn Council for Social Concerns and YVLifeSet in Arlington.
 We are also collecting warm socks for the for the men and women who call the Lowell Transitional Living Center home.
 Read more and sign up to bring a gift

 Spread Christmas Joy by delivering a poinsettia to a member of our faith community at home and in a local care center.
-Plants will be available on Sunday, December 22 after worship in the front of the sanctuary.
+Plants will be available on Saturday, December 18 in the front of the sanctuary.
 Deliveries can be made on Sunday or during the first few days of the week.

 Please lend a hand this holiday season with the Outdoor Church.
 There are many ways you can make a difference!
-On December 29, we will receive donated ingredients, make sandwiches and send them with a few church members to Cambridge.
+On January 30, we will receive donated ingredients, make sandwiches and send them with a few church members to Cambridge.
 You can participate this holiday season by filling up our sock collection bins in the lobby.
 Place new in package white tube socks for men and women in the bins so the team can distribute them in January.